 This experiment increased the free trial conversion rate by 15% — and drove a stunning revenue increase of 29%.

 Personalization allows you to increase customer retention through more relevant and tailored experiences with the brand.
 Personalization requires you to collect data about your customers that you can later use to make recommendations and tailor promotions to each customers individual needs.

 A simple way to use personalization to increase customer retention is through email.
 When a lead or customer is addressed by name with content they care about, they will be much more loyal to you and your brand.
 And if that personalized email offers a reward or benefit for your customer, so much the better.

-CRMis a tool used to increase satisfaction by keeping track of a customer's entire journey.
-A CRM tool is used in tandem with other tools on this list to provide a total customer retention strategy.
-You can use your CRM to track which customers have received which badges with your gamification tactics -- or which customers have earned points in your loyalty program, for example
+A CRM is a tool used to increase satisfaction by keeping track of a customer's entire journey.
+They can be used in tandem with other tools on this list to provide a total customer retention strategy.
+You can use your CRM to track which customers have received which badges with your gamification tactics — or which customers have earned points in your loyalty program, for example.

 A CRM has many operational benefits, but it also can help with customer retention.
 When all customer information and interactions are stored in one place, it becomes much easier to provide a cohesive and positive customer experience.